I am a

 Got questions about uni life that only a student would know?
 Get the kind of answers you won’t find on a typical university FAQ page.

 Help others in a crucial, growing field of medicine

-Communication is a fundamental part of human life, and difficulties can have enormous ramifications.
+Communication and swallowing is a fundamental part of human life, and difficulties can have enormous ramifications.
 Studying speech pathology at Griffith, you’ll learn to diagnose, develop strategies and treat people of all ages in a range of different contexts.

 At Griffith we collaborate with a wide range of service providers in South-East Queensland and Northern New South Wales to ensure our students receive the best clinical placement opportunities.
 These are through our partnerships with a broad range of government and non-government agencies across health, education, disability, and aged care.
 We also conduct on-site internal speech pathology clinics in the Griffith Health Centre on our Gold Coast campus.

 Although there are no prerequisites to enter our program, the Master of Speech Pathology will appeal to people with an interest and/or background in: